 Apple aims for the business market

 The BusinessWeek article was all about Apple’s plan to unseat IBM.
 It came at an interesting period in Apple history.
-In August 1981, IBM launched the IBM Personal Computer.
+In August 1981, the IBM Personal Computer arrived on the scene.
 It quickly gained ground on Apple, due to IBM’s reputation as a business computer giant.